 Pre-Configured Modular Synthesizers

 If you don't want to build out your own Eurorack case, modular synth makers have made picking up a pre-configured set-up extremely easy.
-Make Noise has several different options from the standalone 0-Coast to the shared modular synth system of the Black and Gold, which features many of their most popular modules.
+Make Noise has several different options like the standalone 0-Coast.
 Moog's Mother-32 semi-modular synthesizer is an extremely popular option for newcomers to modular and for the more advanced, the brand is also recreating some of their classic designs, including the IIIP.

 Modular Synth Controllers